Mahmud of Ghazni: Further campaigns in neighbouring states

 The Indian kingdoms of Nagarkot, Thanesar, Kannauj, and Gwalior were all conquered and left in the hands of Hindu, Jain, and Buddhist kings as vassal states and he was pragmatic enough not to neglect making alliances and enlisting local peoples into his armies at all ranks.
-Since Mahmud never kept a permanent presence in the northwestern subcontinent, he engaged in a policy of destroying Hindu temples and monuments to crush any move by the Hindus to attack the Empire; Nagarkot, Thanesar, Mathura, Kannauj, Kalinjar (1023) and Somnath all submitted or were raided.
+Since Mahmud never kept a permanent presence in the northwestern subcontinent, he engaged in a policy of destroying Hindu temples and monuments to crush any move by the Hindus to attack the empire; Nagarkot, Thanesar, Mathura, Kannauj, Kalinjar (1023) In 1026 AD, Jats "inflicted heavy losses" on the army of Mahmud while it was on its way from Somnath to Multan.
+In 1027, he launched a punitive expedition against the Jats, using 1,400 spiked boats to defeat their 4,000 vessels near Multan, killing or drowning most Jats and enslaving their families.
+It is estimated Mahmud's Indian invasions killed over 2 million people.